SABR 52: Research Presentations

 Herm Krabbenhoft

 One of baseball’s highly-regarded feats is the cycle.
-Throughout AL/NL history from 1876-2023, there have been 344 documented regular-season cycles.
-Not even one pitcher has achieved the feat and, because of the designated hitter, few will get a chance again.
+Throughout major-league history from 1876-2023, there have been 351 documented regular-season cycles — including the Negro Leagues.
+Not even one starting pitcher has achieved the feat and, because of the designated hitter, few will get a chance again.
 Thus, the “baseball” cycle has become a de facto “Batter’s Cycle” (BC).
 What about a “Pitcher’s Cycle” (PC)?
-Krabbenhoft devises a Pitcher’s Cycle, identifies all players who achieved a PC from 1893 — when the current 60’6” distance between the pitcher’s rubber and home plate was instituted — through 2023.
-He will discuss those who have completed either type of cycle – or both!
-He defines a Pitcher’s Cycle and why we’ve seen more of them in recent years than the past, with a focus on players who have completed both over the course of their careers.
+Krabbenhoft devises a viable Pitcher’s Cycle, identifies all players who achieved a PC from 1893 — when the current 60’6” distance between the pitcher’s rubber and home plate was instituted — through 2023.
+He will discuss the chronology of the career leaders in PCs and why we’ve seen more of them in recent years than the past.

 2:30 p.m.-2:55 p.m.
 (Great Lakes B/C)